Understanding and Controlling Repetition Neurons and Induction Heads in In-Context Learning: Downstream Tasks

 We confirm our suggestion on ablating middle-layer repetition neurons to avoid unnecessary repetitions while preserving ICL performance by evaluating on two downstream tasks: sentiment analysis with binary classification and machine translation.
 For the sentiment analysis, we used 1,000 samples of SST2 \citep{socher-etal-2013-recursive}.
 The machine translation task used WMT19 \citep{ws-2019-machine-translation} with 1,050 samples, including cs-en, de-en, and zh-en.

-Regarding SST2, while in Table \ref{tab:sst2-l3b} we observe only small fluctuations in the F1-score of SST2 of repetition neurons of $[0.4,0.6]$, around a 0.04 point drop when ablating repetition neurons in the last segment layers, which is remarkable even compared with ablating random neurons.
-Similarly, in WMT19, middle-segment ablation reduces degenerate repetition with $\leq$1 point BLEU/ROUGE drop, whereas late-segment ablation collapses performance entirely.
+Regarding SST2, we observe only small fluctuations in the F1-score of Llama-3.1-8B of repetition neurons of $[0.4,0.6]$~\footnote{We find the similar trends in both Qwen-2.5-7B and LlaMA-2-13B, see details in Appendix \ref{apx:text_gen}, Table \ref{tab:sst2-rep-ablation}.}, around a 0.04 point drop when ablating repetition neurons in the last segment layers, which is remarkable even compared with ablating random neurons.
+Similarly, as Table \ref{tab:wmt19-l3b} represents results of WMT19, middle-segment ablation reduces degenerate repetition with $\leq$1 point BLEU/ROUGE drop, whereas late-segment ablation collapses performance entirely.
 Additionally, BERTScore-F1~\cite{zhangbertscore}, repetition neurons from the last segment decrease in 17/18 experiments, while the one from the middle segment decreases in just 3/18, and even increases slightly~\footnote{See detail results from Tables \ref{tab:sst2-rep-ablation} to \ref{tab:wmt19-last}, Appendix \ref{apx:text_gen}}.